 At this point, your best option is to spray an insecticide or pesticide directly onto the foliage where the pests reside.
 Many growers are hesitant to use these for health reasons, but at Hydrobuilder we carry organic pesticides and insecticides along with OMRI listed pesticides!

-Want more information on common indoor gardening pests?
+Want more information on garden pest control?
 Check out our blog post!

 How can I protect my plants from insects naturally?